xintu59/undt-handbook-v1.0/book/template/projects/2-Laser-room.md

 ### Brief Description
 <!--The BLU (Bristol Laser Ultrasound) Team tackles the challenges associated with remote non-destructive evaluation, where the transmission and the reception of ultrasonic signals are achieved using lasers.
 The non-contact, couplant-free nauture of laser ultrasound enables inspection in hazardous environment (high temperature, radioactive), and the flexibility of laser scanning allows the inspection of complex geometries.
 This is a collaborative project with University of Strathclyde.-->

 The laser room is set up for the laser ultrasound non-destructive evaluation technique, which is contactless and couplant-free compared to conventional PZT ultrasonic transducers.
 There are a generation laser (Class 4) and a detection laser (Class 3R) in the room.
+The lasers are mounted on motorised stages to achieve optical scanning.

 ### Associated Researchers
 - Lily Tu, PhD student (xt16846@bristol.ac.uk)